-- 1. Read through all of the classes and make sure you understand what each class does/represents. - 2.
-Finish the Dictionary class.
+- (a) Read through all of the classes and make sure you understand what each class does/represents. - (b) Finish the Dictionary class.
 This class should keep track of the number of unique strings that are added.
 For example, if we call addWord four times with "test", "test", "test2", "banana", then the size of the dictionary would be 3.
-If we call addWord four times with "test", "Test", "test2", "banana" the size of the dictionary would be 4.

-3. Finish the TDTReader class.

-The class should iterate through the corpus file and generate new Document objects for each article.
+If we call addWord four times with "test", "Test", "test2", "banana" the size of the dictionary would be 4. - (c) Finish the TDTReader class.
+The class should iterate through the corpus file and generate new "Document" objects for each article.
 The document IDs for the documents should start at 0 and increment by one for each new document read.
 We'll be using a moderate sized corpus consisting of news articles.
-The documents are concatenated into one large file and each document is delimited by

-<DOC> ... <\DOC>

-I've given you two data files at:

-/home/dkauchak/PUBLIC/cs458/assign1/data/

-They're gzipped (so you'll need to use gunzip before using them). tdt-corpus.sample is a small sample of the entire data set and is a good one to use when you're debugging your code.
-When you're ready, the entire corpus is in tdt-corpus.text_only
+The documents are concatenated into one large file and each document is delimited by - "<DOC> ... <\DOC>".
+A sample file with just a few articles can be found at "/common/cs/cs160/assign1/tdt-corpus.sample".
+I suggest using this one to start with when you are debugging your code.
+When you're ready, the entire corpus can be found at "/common/cs/cs160/data/tdt-corpus.text_only".

-4. Get some initial statistics about the number of words in the full corpus.
+- (d) Get some initial statistics about the number of words in the full corpus.
 You'll need to create a new class, call it Experimenter (you won't hand this in).
-To get some initial statistics we'll use a very basic tokenizer which I've provided.
-Do the following in a function in the Experimenter class:

-- Create a new SimpleTokenizer object - Create a new TDTReader object to read the data from the TDT data file - Set the SimpleTokenizer as the tokenizer for the reader - Create a new Dictionary object - Iterate through all of the documents in the file using the TDTReader and add all of the words to the dictionary - Output the number of words in the dictionary - Call this function from a main class.
+To get some initial statistics using a very basic tokenizer do the following in a function in the Experimenter class: - Create a new SimpleTokenizer object - Create a new TDT reader to read the data from the TDT data file - Set the SimpleTokenizer as the tokenizer for the reader - Create a new Dictionary object - Iterate through all of the documents in the file and add all of the words to our dictionary - Output the number of words in our dictionary - Call this function from a main class.
 You should get a dictionary size for the entire corpus in the 100K-200K range.

-3 Improved tokenizer
+4. Improved tokenizer